origami1024/sea-battle/README.md

 22. in the roomlist there should be tag - if in staging or in battle
 28. BUG IN FIREFOX IN PREBATTLE SHIPS PLACEMENT - collision detection doesnt work propery, also sometimes ships selected not propery with naked shadow being dragged
 29. FIRST BUG HAPPENS IN CROME TOO - IT HAPPENS AFTER U DO READY/UNREADY
+30. Lose check in the turn event
+31. implement surrendering
+32. implement drop, and waiting for rejoining - after authorization fixing
+33. Good Auth with cookies and postgresql
+34. deleting rooms with dropped players on new room creation

 ## to start the server:
 go to src/ and do